 The computer science track of the Ph.D. in Engineering is designed for students who are interested in conducting advanced research in computer science.

-The department also offers a Ph.D. in Engineering with a track in computer science.
-Applicants for this research-intensive doctoral program must hold an M.S. in Computer Science, and his or her intended area of research must be compatible with existing computer science research interests.
+The department also offers a Ph.D. in engineering with a computer science concentration.
+Applicants for this research-intensive doctoral program must hold an M.S. in computer science, and the applicant's intended area of research must be compatible with existing computer science research specialties.
 The applicant must provide a statement of intended research (approximately one page in length) with his or her application.
-Ideally, the intended research will have been discussed previously with relevant faculty.
+We encourage applicants to discuss their research proposals with VCU computer science faculty in advance.

-The department financially supports a limited number of graduate students, and such awards are made on a competitive basis.
+The department provides a limited number of of competitive financial support packages to graduate students.
 For details on graduate admission procedures, please refer to the information provided by the School of Engineering and the VCU Graduate School websites.

 For Graduate Course Syllabi, please click here

 For information on graduate-level specialization areas, please click here

 The mission of the Ph.D. in Engineering degree program is to provide graduate students with learning opportunities for acquiring a broad foundation of engineering knowledge, an in-depth original research experience at the frontiers of engineering, and skills for lifelong learning and professional development.
 Graduates of this program will pursue careers in research and development or academia.

 The program is designed to develop skills and educate CS students to be major contributors in the computing industry.
 The graduate program in computer science provides state-of-the-art education through the use of didactic courses to those students who wish to further their knowledge and careers within the computing industry.